cavo789/blog/blog/2024/12/26/dagger-python/index.md

   lint             Run Pylint on the codebase.
 ```

-And we also get the list of parameters for our lint function `dagger call lint --help`:
+And we also get the list of parameters for our lint function `docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src dagger_daemon call lint --help`:

 ```text
 USAGE